juristr/fabiangosebrink.github.io/__output/2015-12-13-get-started-with-asp-net-5-rc1-and-entity-framework-6/2015-12-13-get-started-with-asp-net-5-rc1-and-entity-framework-6.md

 Next thing we have to do is getting the config and our databasecontext married 🙂

-This can be done putting a single line in our &#8220;Startup.cs&#8221;-File.
+This can be done putting a single line in our "Startup.cs"-File.

 Just add

 <pre class="lang:c# decode:true ">services.AddScoped&lt;MyEf6EntityFrameworkContext&gt;((s) =&gt; new MyEf6EntityFrameworkContext(Configuration["Data:Ef6ExampleConnectionString"]));</pre>

-in the method &#8220;ConfigureServices&#8221; in your Startup.cs.
+in the method "ConfigureServices" in your Startup.cs.

 <pre class="lang:c# decode:true">public void ConfigureServices(IServiceCollection services)
         {